 Whether you’re looking to reduce rates at the beginning of a loan, during a refinancing, or anywhere in between, you’ll likely be meeting or otherwise speaking with a representative of the lender, so it’s important to remember the human element.

-The lender is looking at you as a possible bet.
+The small business lender is looking at you as a possible bet.
 What are the chances this person’s business will repay this loan?

-So when you meet with lenders, make sure you’re completely and utterly prepared.
+So when you meet with lenders at your financial institution, make sure you’re completely and utterly prepared.
 That goes for appearance of course.
 Treat these meetings like job interviews.